ciaranmurphy10/pands-project/README.md

 </div>
 <br />

 We're presented with a lot of information here, but we can cherry-pick the pieces we need.
 From the pair plot, it appeared that Iris-setosa petal_length had a weak linear relationship with the other variables.
-We can read from the Iris-setosa table that its petal_length has a Pearson correlation coefficient of 0.26, 0.18, and 0.31 with sepal_length, petal_length, petal_width respectively.
+We can read from the Iris-setosa table that its petal_length has a Pearson correlation coefficient of 0.26, 0.18, and 0.31 with sepal_length, petal_length, and petal_width respectively.
 These relatively low values confirm our earlier observations of weak correlation.

 Iris-versicolor petal_length on the other hand, has correlation coefficients of 0.75, 0.56, and 0.79 with sepal_length, petal_length, and petal_width, and Iris-virginica petal_length has correlation coefficients of 0.86, 0.40, and 0.32 with sepal_length, petal_length, and petal_width respectively.
-These generally higher correlation coefficients indicate a stronger linear relationship between petal_length and the other variables for Iris-versicolor and Iris-virginica.
+These generally higher correlation coefficients indicate a stronger linear relationship between petal_length and the other variables for Iris-versicolor and Iris-virginica, confirming our earlier observations.

 # Conclusion

-In conclusion, we've used various statistical summaries, charts, and tests to investigate the Iris dataset and uncover some insights and relationships between the variables, such as the relative distribution symmetry of the sepal measurements vs the petal measurements, the effect that species type has on probability density, and the how the correlation of variables is dependent on species type.
+In conclusion, we've used various summary statistics, charts, and tests to investigate the Iris dataset and uncover some insights and relationships between the variables, such as the relative symmetry of distribution of the sepal measurements vs the petal measurements, the effect that species type has on probability density, and the how the correlation of variables changes depending on species type.

 # References